 Additives are often added to this base to enrich the material’s properties:

-- pigments for coloring
+• pigments for coloring

-- quartz or silica on the surface to make it non-slip
+• quartz or silica on the surface to make it non-slip

-- resin to make it more resistant
+• resin to make it more resistant

-- etc
+• etc

-Micro concrete
+Waxed concrete

-The name micro concrete covers a wide range of decorative concretes, most of which are not waxed but varnished.
+The name micro concrete covers a wide range of decorative concretes, most of which are not waxed, but varnished.

-Absurd, you may ask?
-But there’s a logic to it, and that’s historical: the Marius Aurenti company originally marketed the first forms of micro concrete, using wax to protect concrete against various types of aggression.
+But there’s a logic to it, and it’s based on history: originally, the Marius Aurenti company marketed the first forms of micro concrete, the wax used to protect concrete against various types of aggression.

-In addition, what we now call micro concrete most often consists of a coating just a few millimeters thick, also known as millimetric concrete.
+In addition, what is now known as micro concrete is more often than not a coating just a few millimetres thick, also known as millimetre concrete.

 Smooth concrete

 Smoothed concrete is decorative concrete whose surface has been smoothed and compacted by hand or helicopter troweling.
-Smoothing is carried out on fresh concrete, a few hours after laying.

 Polished concrete